MoroccoJUG/Adopt-a-JSR/README.md

  - Enhancing SPI to support async operation for contexts To cite but a few.

-Back to the main reason we're writing this artice: what can you do right know ?
+Back to the main reason we're writing this artice: what can you do right now ?

 TL;DR;
  1. Join the mailing lists of the JSRs you're willing to work on